 Quick Start

 You do not need to know how to code.
-You only need to be comfortable running commands in a terminal.
+You only need to be comfortable opening a terminal and running a command.

 New to the terminal?